-David H Birnie MB ChB, MRCP(UK), MDStaff Cardiac Electrophysiologist and Deputy Chief of Cardiology, Faculty of Medicine Tier 1 Clinical Research Chair in Cardiac Electrophysiology, UOHI Leadership Chair in Electrophysiology, University of Ottawa Heart Institute, Ottawa, Ontario, Canada
+David H. Birnie BSc (Hons), MB ChB, MRCP(UK), MDVered Chair and Head, Division of Cardiology; Faculty of Medicine Tier 1 Clinical Research Chair in Cardiac Electrophysiology; Staff Cardiac Electrophysiologist, University of Ottawa Heart Institute Ottawa, Ontario, Canada

-Dr. David Birnie was appointed Staff Cardiac Electrophysiologist at the University of Ottawa Heart Institute in May 2002.
-He was educated in Scotland and received his medical degree (MB ChB) from Glasgow University in 1990..
+Dr. David Birnie was appointed staff cardiac electrophysiologist (EP) at the University of Ottawa Heart Institute (UOHI) in May 2002.
+He was educated in Scotland and received his medical degree (MB ChB) from the Glasgow University in 1990.
 He spent three years as a cardiology research fellow at Glasgow University from 1993 studying the immunology of atherosclerosis and was awarded his PhD equivalent (MD) in 1996.
-Between 1996 and 2001 he did cardiology training at Glasgow University and received his Certificate of Completion of Specialist Cardiology Training in 2001.
-In addition, he spent a year in 1999-2000 as a Cardiac Electrophysiology Fellow at the Ottawa Heart Institute.
+Between 1996 and 2001 he completed cardiology training in Glasgow and spent a year in 1999-2000 as an EP fellow at UOHI.

 His clinical focus is on all aspects of cardiac EP including radiofrequency ablation of simple and complex arrhythmias and implantation and follow-up of device therapy.
 His major ongoing research interests are cardiac sarcoidosis, selection and optimization of CRT for heart failure patients, investigating optimal strategies for complication reduction around EP procedures.
 To date he has been involved in over 270 peer-reviewed publications; highlights include: